niplav/site/about.md

 * links for authors to Wikipedia
 * capitalization of headings
 * proselint
-* fixing 404'ed links
+* fixing 404'ed links* nitter.poast.orgks are nitter.poast.org links
-* twitter links are nitter.net links
 * books are linked to goodreads page (instead of, say Amazon or Wikipedia) -->